angelicavecchio/PhoneLibrary/README.md

 # JavaFX Phone Book

-This is a simple **Phone Book** desktop application developed using **JavaFX** and **Scene Builder**.
+This is a  **Phone Book** desktop application developed using **JavaFX** and **Scene Builder**.
 It allows users to add, edit, view, and delete contacts, each containing a name, phone number, and email address.

 ## Screenshots